Bivurnum/pokeemerald-expansion/SPA_CREDITS.md

 - pret for the decomps.
 - RHH and all of their contributors for expansion.
 - Nintendo and GameFreak for creating the base game.

+If I missed you in these credits, please let me know and I will happily add you.